iamtheleos/world_cup_historical_analysis/README.md

-# world_cup_historical_analysis
+#World Cup Historical Analysis

-##This will be only a replication exercise of a already existent project
+This will be only a replication exercise of a already existent project.

+Check out the origianl projet [here] (https://www.kaggle.com/datasets/abecklas/fifa-world-cup)